 You'll see:

-• Whether it would have required your approval
+- Whether it would have required your review

 Did it make the right call?
 Great!
 If not, that's valuable feedback.
 Click "Edit" and refine your instructions to be more specific about what you're looking for.